-Under this scenario, the Parks Fund is able to transfer \$2.5 million to the Parks Reserve for Replacement Fund which will begin funding what is currently a large backlog of capital items that will eventually come due for replacement.
+Under this scenario, the Parks Fund is able to transfer \$2.9 million to the Parks Reserve for Replacement Fund which will begin funding what is currently a large backlog of capital items that will eventually come due for replacement.

 The Public Safety fund is funded using a local operating tax levy of \$1.38 per \$1,000 of assessed value.
 The last tax levy was passed by voters in May 2019.
-This projection increases the FTE level by 1.0 in the first year of the projection and 2.0 in the following year.
+This projection increases the FTE level by 1.0 in the second year of the projection and remains at 17 FTE thereafter.
 Although the \$1.38 per \$1,000 of assessed value does not change, as property is improved and annexed into the City the amount of taxes collected increases.